ceph/ceph/doc/man/8/ceph-authtool.rst

     x           = can call any class method (same as class-read class-write) class-read  = can call class methods that are reads class-write = can call class methods that are writes
-    *           = equivalent to rwx, plus the ability to run osd admin commands, i.e. ceph osd tell ...
+    * or "all"  = equivalent to rwx, plus the ability to run osd admin commands, i.e. ceph osd tell ...

 The match criteria restrict a grant based on the pool being accessed.